wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/S/Shatter.md

 **Duration:** Instantaneous

 An ear-splitting ringing sound emanates from the area.
-Creatures in the area take `3d8` thunder damage.
+Creatures in the area take `3d8` thunder damage on a failed Constitution saving throw or half damage on success.
 A creature made of stone, metal, or other inorganic material has disadvantage on its saving throw.

 Any nonmagical items within the area that are not worn or carried also take damage.